 |At what age did the most famous accordionists start playing?||Age|

 |Richard Galliano||4 y.o.|

 |Charles Magnante||5 y.o.|

 |Guy Klucevsek||5 y.o.|

 |Alexander Hrustevich||6 y.o.|

 Pre-teens and teenagers (10 – 17 y.o.)

-At this age group, pre-teenagers and teenagers may decide to play an instrument for different reasons.
-The discipline may not be there at this age group because they have more than enough things to keep themselves busy with.
+In this age group, pre-teenagers and teenagers may decide to play an instrument for different reasons.
+Discipline may not be there in this age group because they have more than enough things to keep themselves busy with.
 You name it!
 School, friends, sports..their first love, etc!
 But it is possible to begin as well, many have done this in the past and have grown to be very exceptional instrumentalists.

 Young adults (18 – 27 y.o.)

 This is one age group that owns a lot of new responsibilities.
 Many move out of their parent’s homes to live independently.
 The hustle is real as they try to fend and feed for themselves.
 Learning the accordion at this age group could be tough but it is not impossible.
 With proper planning and dedication, they can still become successful accordionists.